mircealungu/reconstruction/2_Abstraction.md

 	- Discuss: how to we define *external* modules?

-Interactive: [**Filter out the non-system dependencies]([Basic Abstraction](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
-Does the graph look better?
+Interactive: [Try to filter out the non-system dependencies]([Basic Abstraction](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
+Does the graph look simpler?

-Lesson: filtering is a useful *tool* in AR
+Lesson: *filtering is a useful tool in architecture recovery.*

 ### 2. Try different layouts